Skip to main content

 USDA Zones: 4 to 8

 Culture: full sun, half sun, grows well in average soil, clay, and loam.
 Tolerates some droughts.
+Heat and humidity resistant.

 Moisture Needs: medium-dry, medium, medium-moist

 Origin: Smaller form of R. subtomentosa 'Henry Eilers' introduced by Terra Nova Nurseries.
-This is patented cultivar under PP23590, unlicensed propagation is prohibited.
-Original (parent) cultivar 'Henry Eilers' was found in and collected from a railroad prairie remnant in Montgomery County, southern Illinois.
+This is a patented cultivar under PP23590, unlicensed propagation is prohibited.
+Original (parent) cultivar 'Henry Eilers' was found in and collected from a railroad prairie remnant in Montgomery County, in southern Illinois.
 It was named after Henry Eilers – a botanist by hobby, horticulturist by trade and renowned prairie restoration specialist (now retired).
 It was introduced into the horticulture trade by Larry Lowman, an east Arkansas native plant guru.

 The wild form of R. subtomentosa is native to the central USA, where it occurs in moist prairies, open meadows, lower areas, and along streambanks and roadsides.
 See the distribution map here.